 It’s also an excellent excuse to work on your home bartending skills.
-Though the Negroni’s classic 1:1:1 ratio of gin, Campari, and sweet vermouth makes it a breeze to stir up yourself, once you’ve mastered the classic recipe, you have our permission to get creative with these five subtle, clever tweaks.
+Though the cocktail’s classic 1:1:1 ratio of gin, Campari and sweet vermouth makes it easy to stir up a perfect Negroni, once you’ve mastered the classic recipe, you have our permission to get creative with these five subtle, clever tweaks.

 The essential Negroni recipe calls for sweet vermouth, and most bartenders tend to reach for a few classics, be they Carpano Antica, Cinzano Rosso, or Martini Rosso.
 But since it is Negroni Week, make this the time to experiment with some less common choices.
 We favour Punt e Mes, which hails from Turin and adds an extra-bitter complexity to the serve.
 You could also choose Cynar—technically a liqueur and not a vermouth—which is made with artichokes, among other aromatics.
 Fear not: it tastes much better than it might sound.

 We’re firm believers in enjoying Sloe Gin all year long, not only in the winter months—and a Sloe Gin Negroni is just the serve to see this berry-rich gin through the summer days.
 In our recipe, we simply add an extra measure of half the London Dry Gin with Sloe Gin.
 It’s as simple as that.